 While the building’s website does remark you can see South Street Seaport from the window of “your riverside retreat,” it makes no mention of this history.
 Where once stood factories, warehouses, garages, and a fully functioning fish market, the Exhibit instead would rather “exude” some “legendary era” of “grit and glamour.”
 It’s as if the two-hundred-year-old working class neighborhood never existed.
 But why strive so hard to replace things that actually happened with an idea that never was?
 Maybe, just maybe, if the Exhibit wasn’t so invested in creating a false narrative or eviscerating history, perhaps it would have found some “names that became icons” or “legends” to “exude” in its own backyard.

-Now wouldn’t an image of Daniel and his wrench be more meaningful than the one Exhibit has on its banner of an anonymous man with guitar?
+Now wouldn’t an image of Daniel and his wrench be more meaningful than the one Exhibit has on its banner of an anonymous man and guitar?